 When freestanding in a room, HomePod beams consistent 360-degree audio throughout the room.
 When against a wall or on a bookshelf, the included Apple A8 chip (the same chip that powers the iPhone 6) analyses the music and appropriately beams direct energy and centre vocals into the middle of the room, while reflecting the ambient reverb and backup vocals against the wall for dispersion into the room.

 During our testing we've listened to it in a number of different rooms around the house and it sounds great wherever we've put it.
 Up against the wall, in a corner, in the middle of the room all produce the same performance.
-Likewise, rooms with plenty of carpet and fabric faired equally well as rooms with lots of hard surfaces.
+Likewise, rooms with plenty of carpet and fabric faired equally well as rooms with lots of hard surfaces, and even a patio in the garden.
 Fascinatingly the speaker features an accelerometer that when sensing it's been picked up will go through the same re-tuning process all over again.

 The only time the sound performance did change was when it was placed it on coaster to try to stop the white marks we mentioned above.
 That then caused a drop in the quality, presumably because it doesn't resonate as effectively.